 The only thing worse than waking up for your first day of school after the most amazing summer vacation you’ve ever had is being woken up by your crazy fifteen-year-old sister who can’t stop yelling about a curling iron.

 “Emmy, wake up!”
 Chloe climbs on top of me, squeezes my shoulders, and starts shaking me.

 I try to pretend I’m still asleep, but it doesn’t work.

 “I know you’re awake,” Chloe says.
 The shaking doesn’t stop.

 “Please leave me alone,” I beg.
 I know it’s still dark outside, because when I sneak a peek at Chloe, all I see is her silhouette.

-“Please, go away,” I moan and try to shield my face from Chloe, but she pries my arms open as easily as if they are a box of her favorite chocolate cookies.
+“Please go away,” I moan and try to shield my face from Chloe, but she pries my arms open as easily as if they are a box of her favorite chocolate chip cookies.
 Her ninety-pound frame feels like a concrete building pinning me down.
-It’s hard to believe that this tiny creature could be this strong.
+It’s hard to believe that this tiny creature can be this strong.
 Or maybe I’m just a weakling?
 No, I’m just very, very sleepy.